 You will likely need to wear graduated compression stockings to get rid of leg swelling.
 The swelling is often because the valves in the leg veins are damaged or the vein is blocked by the DVT.

 Most compression stockings are worn just below the knee.
 These stockings are tight at the ankle and become more loose as they go up the leg.
 This causes gentle pressure (compression) on your leg.

 DVT Treatment Procedures

-Inferior vena cava filters are used when you cannot take any of the blood thinners, or if you are taking blood thinners and continue to develop clots.
-The filter can prevent blood clots from moving from the vein in your legs to the lung (pulmonary embolism).
-During a small surgical procedure, the filter is inserted through a catheter (thin tube) into a large vein in the groin or neck, then into the vena cava (the largest vein in the body).
-It can catch clots as they move through the body to the lungs.
-This treatment will help prevent a pulmonary embolism, but will not prevent the development of more clots.
+Vena cava filters are used when you cannot take medications to thin your blood or if you have blood clots while taking this type of medication.
+The filter prevents blood clots from moving from the vein in your legs to the lung (pulmonary embolism).
+The filter is put in place during minor surgery.
+It is inserted through a catheter into a large vein in the groin or neck, then into the vena cava (the largest vein in the body).
+Once in place, the filter catches clots as they move through the body.
+This treatment helps prevent a pulmonary embolism, but does not prevent the formation of more clots.

 After you have a DVT, you will need to reduce your risk of future clots by: